SlimIO/Addon/README.md

 The Addon package is extended with a NodeJS EventEmitter.
 Two kinds of events can be triggered on Addon by the Core:
 - start (When the Addon is asked to start)
 - stop (When the addon is asked to stop)
+- ready (When the addon is declared ready by the developer itself).
+- addonLoaded (When an external addon has been loaded, useful to know when you can send your messages).

 > **Note** Events are not awaited.
 For example, this is not recommanded to use "close" to free handle/resource before a SIGINT event.